Student Advice Service

 - Keep a record of all sources that you have read/looked at, as well as useful quotes and where they are from;

-- Access to UNPAC on the NILE site to learn how to avoid Plagiarism;
+- Access to UNPAC on the NILE site to learn how to avoid Plagiarism or watch this video;

 - Access this interactive guide to referencing using the Harvard system;

-- Book an appointment with CfAP (Centre for Achievement and Performance) to receive free expert guidance and tuition on any academic skill including essay writing, dissertations, critical analysis etc.
+- Book an appointment with Learning Development to receive free expert guidance and tuition on any academic skill including essay writing, dissertations, critical analysis, etc.

 The University of Northampton considers Plagiarism to be a type of Academic Misconduct.